Liam Gallagher: 1991–2009: Oasis

-Beady Eye (2009–2014)
+2009–2014: Beady Eye

 In November 2009, Gallagher announced that he and former Oasis band members had written new material as part of a new project, and could be gigging as early as a couple of months, and stated that "Oasis are done, this is something new".
 On 19 November 2009, he announced that he would be recording an album with Gem Archer, Andy Bell, and Chris Sharrock around Christmas time, with a possible release date in July 2010.
 He told MTV: "We've been demoing some songs that we've had for a bit.
 Just doing that, on the quiet, not making a big fuss about it.
 After Christmas we might go in the studio and record them and hopefully have an album out in July."
 He later said that the band would "do it in a different kind of way now.
 I'll try and reconnect with a new band, new songs, and I'm feeling confident about the songs."
 He was reported to have been "feeling a million percent confident that they could be better than Oasis".

 In March 2010, Gallagher was voted the greatest frontman of all time in a reader poll by Q magazine.
 On 16 March 2010, he announced that his new band would be releasing their first single in October with an album to follow the next year.
 On 9 November 2010, Beady Eye released their first single "Bring the Light" as a free download.
 The next single from the album, "The Roller", was released in January 2011.
 The band's debut album Different Gear, Still Speeding was released on 28 February 2011.
 On the album the songwriting is credited as a collaborative work between Gallagher, Andy Bell, and Gem Archer.
 The BBC and The Independent both commented that the album bests Oasis' later music, if not lacking innovation from the previous group, while NME praised the album's simplicity and variety and cited "Bring the Light" as a surprising highlight.
-The album is generally agreed to have surpassed expectations, with Mojo remarking that the album "shaped up better than many imagined," and Q saying that it "decimates all negative preconceptions."
+The album is generally agreed to have surpassed expectations, with Mojo remarking that the album "shaped up better than many imagined", and Q saying that it "decimates all negative preconceptions".